c3llkn1ght/BlindBrute/README.md

 - --sleep-only	          Use only sleep-based detection methods for time-based SQL injection.
 - --timeout               Timeout for each request in seconds (default: 10).

-## How It Works

-#### Injection Detection Methods:
-BlindBrute allows users to choose from multiple comparison methods to detect SQL injection vulnerabilities:

-**Status Code Comparison:** Checks if the server returns different status codes for injected and non-injected requests.
-**Content Length Comparison:** Compares the length of the HTTP response content for changes that suggest successful injection.
-**Keyword Matching:** The most powerful option, allowing users to specify keywords to search for in the response.
-This method will override the other two methods if selected.

-#### Data Extraction:
-Blind SQL injection is performed by testing individual characters in the extracted data.
-The tool will brute-force the value character by character, checking each response for the success of the injection based on the selected detection method.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues and submit pull requests.